-- A. The late renewal penalty shall be one hundred dollars (\$100.00), effective July 16, two hundred dollars (\$200.00) effective August 16, three hundred dollars (\$300.00) effective September 16, four hundred dollars (\$400.00) effective October 16, five hundred dollars (\$500.00) effective November 16.
-The late fee shall not exceed five hundred dollars (\$500.00) Ark.
-Code Ann. § 17-100-308. - B. Licenses shall be renewed within two (2) years of expiration upon payment of the renewal fee and the late renewal penalty Ark.
-Code Ann. § 17-100-305.
-After that period, and for the next three (3) years, renewal is subject to Board review. - C. After five (5) years of the initial expiration, the license is not subject to renewal Ark.
-Code Ann. § 17-100-305. - D. Licenses renewed after July 15 in the year of expiration will be effective the day after postmark.
-(Also see Section 6.1) The individual shall not engage in the practice of speech-language pathology or audiology until the license is renewed.
+- B. Licenses shall be renewed within two (2) years of expiration upon payment of the renewal fee and the late renewal penalty.
+After that period, and for the next three (3) years, renewal is subject to Board review and payment of the renewal fee and the late renewal penalty. - C. After five (5) years of the initial expiration, the license shall not be renewed, per Ark.
+Code Ann. § 17-100-305, and the individual must apply for a new license. - D. The individual shall not engage in the practice of speech-language pathology or audiology until the license is renewed.

-4.4 Inactive Status/Reactivation fee(s): \$40.00

-- A. A one time fee of forty dollars (\$40.00) shall be charged a speech-language pathologist or audiologist, otherwise qualified and licensed by the Board, to place his/her license on inactive status.
+- 4.4 Inactive Status/Reactivation fee(s): \$40.00 - A. A one-time fee of forty dollars (\$40.00) shall be charged a speech-language pathologist or audiologist, otherwise qualified and licensed by the Board, to place his/her license on inactive status.
 If inactive status is requested more than 30 days after expiration, late fees apply as set out in Section 4.3.
 Request for inactive status must be made to the Board in writing.
-The individual shall not engage in the practice of speech-language pathology and/or audiology in a non-exempt facility in Arkansas while his/her license is inactive. - B. An individual wishing to regain active status shall notify the Board in writing, submit documentation of CPEs for each year the license was inactive (maximum of 50 hours for a single license or 75 hours for dual licensure), and submit the balance (\$40) of the full renewal fee.
+The individual shall not engage in the practice of speech-language pathology and/or audiology in Arkansas while his/her license is inactive. - B. An individual wishing to regain active status shall provide the information required by Section 6.1 and submit the balance (\$40) of the full renewal fee.
 Applicant may not resume practice until s/he receives notification of reactivation from the Board office. - 4.5 Fees related to continuing education-See Section 9.7